 Support toward student improvement includes a discussion of a performance improvement plan, additional training, support resources accessible to the student, and a time frame for review.

-If the offense is of a serious nature, direct referral to the discipline process may be warranted with the approval of the course instructor for MBAHM program and the program manager for College of Business MBA programs.
+If the offense is of a serious nature, direct referral to the discipline process may be warranted with the approval of the course instructor for MBAHM program and the program faculty manager for College of Business MBA programs.